gitacoco/major_studio/miniLab_Figma/README.md

 > If you've used design tools before, you'll be familiar with artboards.
 Like artboards, frames allow you to choose an area of the canvas to create your designs in.
 Unlike traditional artboards, you can also nest frames within other frames.
 This allows to create more complex design that work together.

-- A Frame as a contrainer
+- A Frame as a container
     - Case 8: Bird Project 2 (Bird List)
     - Clip content
 - Affect child objects